Daphne altaica

 Daphne altaica is a shrub, of the family Thymelaeaceae.
-It is deciduous, and is found across Asia, including in parts of Russia, Mongolia, and China.
-It is found at elevations of about 1000 m.
+It is deciduous, and is found across temperate Asia, including in parts of Russia, Kazakhstan, Mongolia, and China (Xinjiang).
+It is found at elevations of about 1,000 m.

 Description

-The shrub grows with an erect habit, to a height of 0.4 m to 0.8 m.
+The shrub grows with an erect habit, to a height of 0.4 to 0.8 m.
 It flowers from May to June, and bears fruit from July to September.